-Comcare was formed in 1988 as a statutory authority of the Australian Government.
+Comcare is a corporate Commonwealth entity established under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
 As a work health and safety regulator, scheme administrator and an insurer and claims manager, Comcare's purpose is to promote and enable safe and healthy work.

-As the workers compensation authority, Comcare's responsibilities include administration of the Commonwealth's workers compensation scheme under the Safety, Rehabilitation and Compensation (SRC) Act 1988.
-As at 30 June 2022, this scheme covered 442,458 full-time equivalent (FTE) employees, of whom 193,312 were Australian Government employees and 249,146 worked for licensee organisations who self-insure their workers' compensation liabilities.
+As the workers compensation authority, Comcare's responsibilities include administration of the Commonwealth's workers compensation scheme under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
+As at 30 June 2024, this scheme covered 472,079 full-time equivalent (FTE) employees, of whom 211,203 were Australian Government employees and 260,876 worked for licensee organisations who self-insure their workers' compensation liabilities.

-Comcare also had 422,964 FTE employees covered under the federal Work Health and Safety Act 2011 (WHS Act), of whom 256,943 were Australian Government or Australian Defence Force employees and 166,021 were employees of licensee organisations.
-Additionally, Comcare manages claims in relation to the Asbestos-related Claims (Management of Commonwealth Liabilities) Act 2005 (ARC Act) and the Parliamentary Injury Compensation Scheme (PICS) established under the Parliamentary Entitlements Act 1990.
+Comcare also had 441,851 FTE employees covered under the federal Work Health and Safety Act 2011 (WHS Act), of whom 272,008 were Australian Government or Australian Defence Force employees and 169,843 were employees of licensee organisations.
+Additionally, Comcare manages claims in relation to the Asbestos-related Claims (Management of Commonwealth Liabilities) Act 2005 (ARC Act) and the Parliamentary Injury Compensation Scheme Instrument 2016.

-Comcare provides expert advice and services to Safety Rehabilitation and Compensation Commission (SRCC) and the Seafarers' Safety, Rehabilitation and Compensation Authority (Seacare), however Comcare does not control or own any other entities.
+Comcare provides expert advice and services to Safety Rehabilitation and Compensation Commission (SRCC) and the Seafarers' Safety, Rehabilitation and Compensation Authority (Seacare), however, Comcare does not control or own any other entities.

-As at 30 June 2022, we employed 569 ongoing employees and 73 non-ongoing employees under the Public Service ACT 1999.
+As at 30 June 2024, we employed 679 ongoing employees and 43 non-ongoing employees under the Public Service Act 1999.
 These employees are based in Comcare's various offices across Australia - in Canberra, Sydney, Newcastle, Melbourne, Adelaide, Brisbane, Perth, Darwin and Launceston.